brickpool/logo/extras/docs/PG-Protocol.md

 Data Code | 16/32bit Address | Optional
 >Figure _Data Command_ Frame

 The content field is usually required.
 It is not available (length of zero) only for the read byte command `02`.
 The format depends on the command codes.

+__Note:__ _LOGO!_ version 0BA6 uses 32bit addresses, version 0BA4 and 0BA5 16bit addresses.

 ## Data Commands Supported by LOGO
 The listing below shows the data command codes supported by _LOGO!_.
 Codes are listed in hexadecimal.